fbpx

 In the Central region

 The food has been influenced by the former Nguyen Dynasty from Hue, so the Vietnamese cuisine in this part is sweet, sour, and spicier.
 Bun bo Hue is a popular dish from this region consisting of rice vermicelli noodles and vegetables served dry or with beef soup.
-Banh khoai – an omelet with bean sprouts, banh bo-steamed rice flour cake with ground shrimp, and nem lui-roll them yourself spring roll kebabs with peanut sauce are other favorites.
+Banh khoai-an omelet with bean sprouts, banh bo-steamed rice flour cake with ground shrimp, and nem lui-roll them yourself spring roll kebabs with peanut sauce are other favorites.

 In the Southern region

 Food is much sweeter as they use coconut milk and herbs: mint, basil, and coriander.
 Throughout Vietnam, a popular choice when dining with a group of friends is known as Lau, or Vietnamese hot pot where a pot on a frame is in the middle of the table and a gas flame warms broth from underneath.
-Participants then cook, at their leisure, just about anything that takes their fancy or is available that night.
-Great way to socialize!
+Participants then cook, at their leisure, just about anything that takes their fancy, or is available that night.
+Great way to socialise!
 Spring rolls or “nem” are also extremely popular throughout Vietnam, both fresh and fried.
 Nem is rice paper with minced pork, mushroom, crab, onion, vermicelli, and egg filling.
-The vegetarian variety “nem rau” is also available.
+Vegetarian variety “nem rau” is also available.
 As a Buddhist country, you can find many vegetarian meals throughout these diverse regions too.

 What places to visit from the North to the South?

-Top 5 dishes from Vietnamese cuisine
+Top 5 picks from Vietnamese cuisine

 1. Pho: A Vietnamese soup made with a broth that simmers for hours, herbs, rice noodles, and beef or chicken is a principal dish in the Vietnamese culture.
 Pho is full of vitamins and locals eat it for breakfast until stores sell out- which is daily at about 11 am because of the pho’s ability to help fight fatigue in the mornings.